-The national professional standards for advanced and specialist maternity-neonatal health nurse was developed through the maternity health nurses committee within JNC as part of JNC's mission to promote the health status of the community through a sound regulatory system that assures quality services and safe practices.
+The national professional standards for advanced and specialist Maternity and Neonatal Health Nurse (MNHN) was developed through the Maternity Health Nurses Committee within JNC as part of JNC's mission to promote the health status of the community through a sound regulatory system that assures quality services and safe practices.
 These standards aim to protect the public and the profession by strengthening maternity nursing care and practices in the country.
 In general, the JNC aims to enhance maternity health nursing services in Jordan which would protect community members and promote their health through a sound regulatory system that includes laws, bylaws, standards, and policies.